-Everything you need to know to become a co-owner of My Little Farm and secure your stake in the land, the harvest, and the future.
-Begin with our inaugural farm in East Sussex and help seed a network of regenerative, member-owned farms across the UK.
+Everything you need to know to become a Founding Member of My Little Farm and secure your stake in the land, the harvest, and the future.
+Begin with our inaugural farm in Sussex and help seed a network of regenerative, member-owned farms across the UK.

 We invite you to join us.
 Not just as a supporter, but as a co-owner and co-creator of a better future.